 Health Insurance Coverage

 I am a preferred provider for BCBS, Cigna and Aetna and will bill directly for you if you have coverage.
-However it is your responsibility to call your insurance company and ask if nutrition is covered as well as acceptable conditions for CPT code 97803.
+Please call your insurance company and ask if nutrition is covered as well as acceptable conditions for CPT code 97803.
 Some insurance plans impose treatment restrictions such as limiting the number of sessions and/or the allowable diagnoses.
-It is your responsibility to check with your insurance company.

 BCBS of Massachusetts: Almost every BCBS of Massachusetts plan covers nutrition consultations.
 If you have a PPO you do not need a referral.